I am firmly ensconced here in the prestigious Attila the Hun chair at the distinguished Limbaugh Institute for advanced conservative studies.

 Hello, Rush.

-It's an I. You know, the Democrats believe that they're going to win November elections just by riding the wave of anti-Republican feelings due to these high oil prices.
+You know, the Democrats believe that they're going to win November elections just by riding the wave of anti-Republican feelings due to these high oil prices.

-But I think the Democrats must have been shocked when yesterday's NBC Wall Street Journal poll showed that in just the last month, when asked who they plan to vote for in November elections, the Democratic lead over the Republicans has been reduced from thirteen points to six points.
+But I think the Democrats must have been shocked when yesterday's NBC Wall Street Journal poll showed that in just the last month, when asked who they plan to vote for in November elections, the Democratic lead over the Republicans has been reduced from 13 points to six points.

-And here we are six months later, and the Dean Dean and the Democrats still haven't come up with a plan other than bashing Bush, except for now they're also bashing the oil companies.
+And here we are six months later, and the Dean and the Democrats still haven't come up with a plan other than bashing Bush, except for now they're also bashing the oil companies.

 Well, except that is the plan, bashing Bush.

-Uh they they uh they're they're they don't they don't intend to come up with a plan.
+They don't intend to come up with a plan.

 He's talking about the generic ballot.